Commonly asked questions about your diet

 If you’re breathless, you may gulp air when you eat.
 This causes bloating.
 Talk to your doctor, as bloating is a symptom of many conditions.

-- Eat in a relaxed environment and sit upright.
+- Eat in a relaxed environment and sit upright while eating and for up to half an hour after.

 - Don’t rush, and make sure you chew your food well.

-- Cut down on foods that produce more gas such as cabbage, sprouts, broccoli, cauliflower and beans.
+- Cut down on foods that you find produce more gas such as cabbage, sprouts, broccoli, cauliflower and beans.

 - Try using peppermint.
 It can be taken as a tea, a cordial or a capsule.